wes4m/wes4m.github.io/content/posts/rn-migration.md

 Depending on the setup, some authentication checks will need to be performed manually rather than being managed by the navigator itself.
 This wasn’t a big deal for us, as we mainly encountered it during the period when we had both native and React Native screens in the bottom tab bar at the same time.

+### Keyboad Avoid Issues

+This isn't specific to migration, but if you're taking the hybrid route, you're likely not using Expo from the start.
+That means you'll need to handle keyboard avoiding views manually.
+This turned out to be a major challenge due to the differences in behavior between Android and iOS, especially with bottom sheets.

+The only approach that worked for us was setting `android:windowSoftInputMode="adjustPan"` on our React container for Android and handling `KeyboardAvoidingView` behavior with:
+`Platform.OS === 'ios' ? 'padding' : undefined`.
+Along with using keyboard show/hide events where necessary.

+Another promising solution we haven't explored yet is [react-native-keyboard-controller](https://github.com/kirillzyusko/react-native-keyboard-controller).
+Additionally, [Expo'sdocumentation](https://docs.expo.dev/guides/keyboard-handling/) on keyboard handling is a useful resource.

 ## Timeline and Metrics

 - **Initial discussions & research**: August 14, 2023